 How to Grow Wild Garlic

-The purpose of growing wild garlic is to obtain its garlic-flavoured leaves, not the bulbs.
+Wild garlic is grown garlic-flavoured leaves, not the bulbs.
 Growing it from seed is possible, although it is easier to establish when grown from small bulbs.
 You can buy them "in the green" already in growth.

 Wild garlic is a woodland plant and, as such, likes nothing more than a damp spot with partial shade.
 As shown in the image, I planted wild garlic to grow alongside a shady stream, ideal growing conditions.
 This was a wild part of the garden with lots of space.
 Wild garlic does come with a garden health warning because it can be invasive.